jayqi/jayqi/README.md

 ### Hi! 👋

 I'm Jay.
-I'm a data scientist  and currently living in Oakland, CA. I mostly program in Python and R. In a former life, I was an :airplane: :rocket: aerospace engineer and wrote a lot of MATLAB.
+I'm a data scientist, and I currently live in Oakland, CA. I mostly program in Python and R. In a former life, I was an :airplane: aerospace engineer :rocket: and wrote a lot of MATLAB.

 :sparkles:&nbsp;&nbsp;&nbsp;&nbsp;**Open Source Projects**